wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bat-olitiau.md

 **Attacks (1/round)**

 <ins>Rake</ins>.
-The olitiau makes a melee attack (x), on a hit the target must save vs poison or start dying.
+The olitiau makes a melee attack (1), on a hit the target must save vs poison or start dying.

 <span class="alchemy"> **Olitiau Venom**.
 Save or start dying. </span>